 Use he left/right toggle to set the channel

+You can see in the video that Magnus has set the first four channels to control the four effects highlighted at the beginning of the video.
+You'll program a channel for your reverb pedal in the same way.
 He then goes to the rack effects processors and shows that he's set the MIDI channels on those devices to correspond with what we see on the floorboard.
-The GMajor is set to MIDI channel 1 and the DigiTech is set to MIDI channel 2.
+The G Major is set to MIDI channel 1 and the DigiTech is set to MIDI channel 2.

 MIDI channels are now setup on the two rack-mounted devices.

+Now, with a MIDI pedal, like the reverb pedals we've covered here, the process is exactly the same.
 Simply name your channel on the MIDI controller, then set your reverb pedal to that same channel.
 Then, since you've assigned your pedal to that channel, you can use the MIDI controller to cycle through the presets you've setup on that pedal.
+Depending on the MIDI controller you have, you can also bank certain presets for different pedals.
+If you only have the one MIDI pedal, your setup scheme will be extremely simple.

 Wrapping Up

 Do you have questions about setting up a reverb pedal with MIDI connections?
+Maybe you've got some experience to share.
+Drop it in the comments section so others can benefit.
+Thanks for reading.

-Written by Bobby on MIDI and Roundups
+Written by Bobby Kittleberger on MIDI & Roundups

-Written by Bobby on MIDI and How-tos
+Written by Bobby Kittleberger on MIDI & How-tos

 8 reverb pedals with midi to join the list: